avabellaw/shark-quiz/docs/research/research.md

 **What I dislike**

-I think they could've size the questions/answers better by keeping them within the height of the viewport.
+I think they could've sized the questions/answers better by keeping them within the height of the viewport.

 ## National Geographic Kids - Quiz Wiz